 CCSG is funded through a membership model, where organisations and individuals can contribute a minimum of $500,000 for five years to fund multi-party (core project) research and educational activities.

 The current member organisations are: The University of Queensland, QGC, Arrow Energy, Santos and APLNG.

 Opportunities also exist for investing in individual research projects.
-If you would like more information or to discuss options please send an email the Centre’s Director, Professor Andrew Garnett at firstname.lastname@example.org.
+If you would like more information or want to discuss options, please send an email the Centre’s Director, Professor Andrew Garnett at firstname.lastname@example.org.

-The Development Advisory Board (DAB) focuses on the coordination of UQ capability in CSG related research and education, and ensures there is a broad range of input into the formulation of CCSG’s research portfolio and education program.
+The Development Advisory Board (DAB) focuses on the coordination of UQ capability in CSG related research and education and ensures there is a broad range of input into the formulation of CCSG’s research portfolio and education program.
 The DAB is advisory to the Director of CCSG.
-The DAB is chaired by the UQ Deputy Vice Chancellor (Reserach) Professor Robyn Ward, and its members include senior UQ academic representatives and Mr John Cotter, the Chairman of the GasFields Commission Queensland.
+The DAB is chaired by the UQ Deputy Vice-Chancellor (Research) Professor Robyn Ward, and its members include senior UQ academic representatives and Mr John Cotter, the Chairman of the GasFields Commission Queensland.

-The SAB and DAB do not have an operational focus and are not involved in day to day management of the Centre.
+The SAB and DAB do not have an operational focus and are not involved in the day-to-day management of the Centre.